albusth/docTemplates/projectSummary.md

 ### Assumptions:
 * List of assumtions outside the scope of the project.
-* Example: Human resources will background check all project staff
+* Example: Contrator will provide tools and materials
 * [insert]

 ## Project Scope